CarlosAvilesBuitron/scaffold/README.md

 ---
 ### NodeJS with Express
-Start local Node.JS/Express server with --\
+Start local Node.JS/Express server with:\
 npm run server\
 Please note that this server runs on port 8080.
 ---
 ### NextJS
-Start local NextJS site with --\
+Start local NextJS site with:\
 npm start\
 Please note that this run on port 3000.

-If an error occurs asking you to build before NextJS can start please use --\
+If an error occurs asking you to build before NextJS can start please use:\
 npm run build
 ---
 ### GraphQL